Pierre Bouvier

-Pierre Bouvier (born May 9, 1979) is a Canadian singer and musician best known for being the lead vocalist and studio bassist of the rock band Simple Plan.

-He hosted the MTV reality show Damage Control.
+Pierre Bouvier (born May 9, 1979) is a Canadian singer and musician best known for being the lead vocalist and bassist of the rock band Simple Plan.
+Since 2020, he has served as bass guitarist following the departure of David Desrosiers.
+He also founded the apparel company Role Model Clothing along with his bandmate Chuck Comeau and the band's best friend, Patrick Langlois, and hosted the MTV reality show Damage Control.